Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 ## 4. Alvvways - Blue Rev
 ### Where I listened to this: At work
-Recommended by my friend Aaron, my first recommendation from a friend.
+Jan 10 - Recommended by my friend Aaron, my first recommendation from a friend.
 Speaking on *Blue Rev*, Aaron writes: *I love it so much.
 It has such a strong melancholic yearning vibe.
 Very morose and learning to move past heartbreak and finding yourself after a difficult time.* (Aaron has a Medium page you can check out [here](https://medium.com/@amv1352))

 Molly Rankin & Alvvays don't introduce themselves at the beginning of their album - they plow fast into *Pharmacist*.
 It's short, tight.
 I like her vocals.
 A little *Mazzy Star* in some places.
 *After the Earthquake* is very Johnny Marr, and I mean that with lots of love coming from my days as an angsty 15 year old.
 The album later follows up with *Pressed*, which is even moreso like the Smiths.
 Some of these songs could be on *The Queen is Dead*.
 This doesn't last, however; by the time you get to *Tile By Tile* you are in a completely different world.